MarkWilcock/Generative-AI-Course/15 Sign Up to a LLM.md

 The [Copilot Labs](https://copilot.cloud.microsoft/en-GB/prompts?ocid=copilot_akams_copilotlab) are are great start for exploring Copilot’s capbilities.

 ## Google Gemini
-The sign up page is at  https://gemini.google.com/ You will need a Google account – if you don’t already have one, you can create one for free.
+The sign up page is [here](https://gemini.google.com/).
+You will need a Google account – if you don’t already have one, you can create one for free.